radivot/SEERaBomb/README.md

 https://seer.cancer.gov/data/treatment.html
 by signing an additional SEER data use agreement.

 To set up SEER data use in R, unzip the custom radiation and chemotherapy ASCII text version of the SEER data into ~/data/SEER where ~ is your home directory.
-SEER ASCII data in ~/data/SEER/incidence and ~/data/SEER/populations is then converted into an R binary file as follows
+SEER ASCII data in ~/data/SEER/incidence and ~/data/SEER/populations is then converted into an R binary file as follows<br>
 ```library(SEERaBomb)  #loads installed package SEERaBomb into memory```<br>
 ```(df=getFields())    #gets SEER fields into a data frame```<br>
 ```(rdf=pickFields(df))#picks a subset of SEER fields and defines their types```<br>